radareorg/radare2-book/rahash2/rahash_tool.md

-## Rahash2 tool
+## Rahash2

-The rahash tool is the used by radare to realize these calculations.
-It
+The rahash2 tool can be used to calculate checksums and has functions of byte streams, files, text strings.

     $ rahash2 -h
     Usage: rahash2 [-rBhLkv] [-b sz] [-a algo] [-s str] [-f from] [-t to] [file] ...